normanjaeckel/WLANSimulationGame/README.rst

 To load the data of the German example simulation game „Wissen ist Macht“, install the programm as metioned above and run::

-    $ python manage.py loaddata examples/example_game_de_1.json
+    $ python manage.py loaddata examples/example_game_de_1/data.json

 To load the data of the German example simulation game „Jeder ist seines Glückes ...“, install the programm as metioned above and run::

-    $ python manage.py loaddata examples/example_game_de_2.json
+    $ python manage.py loaddata examples/example_game_de_2/data.json

 The username of the game master is `admin`.
-The password for of all users is `default`.
+The password for of the game master and all players is `default`.
 All passwords have to be changed before starting the game.
 You might also want to change the header image by replacing the respective file in `wlan_simulation_game/static/images`.

 License